 Finally, you must work on your bandwidth.
 You can calculate what you need thanks to the Microsoft bandwidth calculator available here >>

-Calculating the bandwidth required, and the one you have available site per site should be your first task when you assess your readiness for MS Teams.
+Calculating the bandwidth required, and the one you have an available site per site should be your first task when you assess your readiness for MS Teams.
 The bandwidth will greatly affect all the other network metrics while using Teams services.
-If your site fails and you know that your bandwidth is currently limited, you should consider contacting your ISP and negotiate n increase.
+If your site fails and you know that your bandwidth is currently limited, you should consider contacting your ISP and negotiate increase.
 Sometimes it is possible at reasonable costs and sometimes it is not.
 But that is something that can greatly improve your end-user experience without involving large infrastructure project costs.

 Interested in learning the best way to optimize your Microsoft Teams performance?
 Make sure to learn more about Martello’s Microsoft Teams monitoring solution and download our eBook ‘Ensuring Teams Performance when it’s OneDrive, SharePoint and Exchange Under the Hood’.